-The terms endoscope and endoscopy can be altered forming new terms which identify the body part being examined.
+The terms can be altered forming new terms which identify the body part being examined.

 For example, bronchoscopy means visual examination of the bronchus; whereas, bronchoscope is the instrument used for the examination.